utiasASRL/starloc/README.md

 This repository contains all the data files of the STAR-localization dataset in csv format.

 This repository is the recommended starting point for using the dataset.
-For background information on the data, including setup descriptions, calibration and postprocessing procedures, and links to the raw datafiles (in ROS bag format) please refer to our [report](https://drive.google.com/file/d/1QbwCDW5RjnWJaWT-bpR-nFcC4loe5t9n/view?usp=drive_link).
+For background information on the data, including setup descriptions, calibration and postprocessing procedures, and links to the raw datafiles (in ROS bag format) please refer to our [arXiv paper](https://arxiv.org/abs/2309.05518).

 ## How to use